 - Avoid close contact with people who are sick

 - Avoid social gatherings of greater than 10 people and practice social distancing

 What should I do if I think I may have symptoms or have been exposed to the novel coronavirus (COVID-19)?

 - Contact your physician: If you have a fever, cough or shortness of breath, please call your personal physician.
 Also, anyone who thinks they may have had contact with someone who is being tested for, or is confirmed to have COVID-19, should call their doctor’s office.

 - Consider online care: To help prevent the spread of disease and meet the needs of our patients and the communities we serve, Ascension is helping to improve access to care from the comfort of your own home.
 For online urgent care from your computer or mobile device, Ascension Online Care is available 24/7.
+Use code HOME for a $20 visit.
 Visit ascension.org/onlinecare.